 Which Nevada State Parks are open for day-use?

-All Nevada State Parks are open for day-use: Some parks have limited hours of operation and may close at varying times throughout the day once they reach a capacity that still allows for effective social distancing.
+All Nevada State Parks are open for day-use: Some parks have limited hours of operation and may close at varying times throughout the day once they reach full capacity.

 Which park facilities are closed?
 When will they reopen?

 Most Nevada State Park visitor centers, museums, and gift shops have reopened.
 Most group-use areas have re-opened.
 Please contact the park directly for information on group-use areas.

 When will Nevada State Parks reopen for overnight camping?